QAS515 - Human Factors in Quality Assurance

 How to Contact me:

 Outside that, you are free to contact me directly via e-mail.
 I monitor and respond to e-mails on a daily basis.
-"Back channel" communications are kept between the participant and myself except where the response is of general interest and its posting of the class discussion list or web board will prove of value to the entire class.
+"Back channel" communications are kept between the participant and myself except where the response is of general interest and its posting of the class discussion list will prove of value to the entire class.

 Phone: +1.865.717.0250 (East Tennessee) (GMT -5)